 Our heroes!
 The Synopsys Outreach Foundation works hard to save you time (and money!) through our programs.
 Each fall, applications open for our science fair packages – all of which are free!
 Be notified when applications open by signing up for our newsletter.

 The Synopsys Outreach Foundation proudly supports the future STEM leaders in California.
 In addition to sponsoring the Bay Area’s preeminent science fairs, we offer resources and support for Parents & Students looking to get involved through out Science Fair 101 program.

 Looking for a way to make a difference?
 Become a science fair judge and support future STEM leaders in the Bay Area.
 Fairs take place each spring from San Jose to Sonoma and only a knowledge of the scientific method is needed to help.

 The Synopsys Championship

-The Synopsys Silicon Valley Science & Technology Outreach Foundation supports teachers and students developing science projects at K-12 public and private not-for-profit 501(c)(3) schools in California and select schools affiliated with regional offices of Synopsys, Inc. In addition to sponsoring numerous science fairs including The Synopsys Championship, the Synopsys Sonoma County Science Fair, The Synopsys Sacramento Regional Science & Engineering Fair and sciencepalooza!, foundation programs and competitions include science-o-rama!, The Advanced Science Research Facility, The Advanced Science Research Class, SuperSchool teacher training seminars, the Synopsys Outreach Foundation n + 1 Prize, Science Fair 101 for Parents and donations of science project poster boards and data collecting devices to eligible schools across California.
+The Synopsys Silicon Valley Science & Technology Outreach Foundation enables and celebrates teachers and students developing science projects at K-12 public schools and private non-profit schools with 501(c)(3) public charity status in California and select schools affiliated with regional offices of Synopsys, Inc. In addition to sponsoring numerous science fairs including The Synopsys Championship, The Sonoma County STEAM Showcase, The Synopsys Alameda Science & Engineering Fair and sciencepalooza!, foundation programs and competitions include The Advanced Science Research Facility, The Advanced Science Research Class, SuperSchool teacher training seminars, the Synopsys Outreach Foundation n + 1 Prize, Science Fair 101 for Parents and contributions of science project poster boards and data collecting devices to eligible schools across California and parts of Oregon.